Our Duty of Care

 We will hold in strict confidence all information that we acquire through our work for you and which concerns your business or personal information.
 The only exceptions are where you authorise us to disclose such information or where we must do so by law.

+Generally, our fees are based on the time taken to complete the work and calculated on an hourly basis with differences in those rates reflecting the experience and specialisation of our legal staff.
 The time spent by us on your behalf for which you will be charged could include some or all of the following:

 - Correspondence with you including letters and emails.

-- Reading and analysing incoming letters, papers and documents.
+- Reading and analysing incoming letters, papers, and documents.

 - Instructing inquiry agents and experts.